-Doing my Marketing internship in Bali in the dive centre Nico Dives Cool, I took the opportunity to pass the first level of diving.
-The company offered me the possibility to do an Open Water Diving Certificate that ends with an SSI certification, recognised all around the world.
+Doing my Marketing internship in Bali in the dive center Nico Dives Cool, I took the opportunity to pass the first level of diving.
+The company offered me the possibility to do an Open Water Diving Certificate that ends with an SSI certification, recognized all around the world.

 Bali is worldwide famous for its landscapes, nature, biodiversity and underwater wealth.
-A significant amount of marine life live in its warm, transparent waters, full of corals of all shapes and colours.
+A significant amount of marine life live in its warm, transparent waters, full of corals of all shapes and colors.

 Bali is surrounded by a coral reef, the island is located in the Coral Triangle, gathering the most beautiful and important reefs of this region located between two oceans (Indian and Pacific) and two continents (Asian and Oceanic).

 So I started by reading a very comprehensive theoretical program explaining everything I needed to know about diving, including the equipment, preparation, underwater communication, environmental awareness, precautions to take, all the useful information on the aquatic world and diving.

 A questionnaire of eight questions was to be completed at the end of each of the six chapters with at least seven correct answers to go on to the next chapter.

 After that, my class took place over two days.
 I started the first day by practicing, for almost an hour, all the exercises essential to the diving, in a swimming pool, in order to get familiar with the gestures and reflexes to adopt in the open water.

 Then I went to Padang Bai, a place famous for its corals and underwater life, for my first two dives in the ocean.
 I repeated all the actions learned in the pool during the first dive, such as preparing my gear, checking it, putting my diving gear in the water, diving back from the boat, towing my tired buddy from a point A to a point B on the surface, manage my descent and ascent but also remove my mask under the water and put it back on.